An Introduction to Glastonbury Festival

 Glasto2013_Weds-0681_zpsfcbd0488

 Glastonbury Festival is the largest greenfield music and performing arts festival in the world and a template for all the festivals that have come after it.
-The difference is that Glastonbury has all the best aspects of being at a festival in one astonishing bundle.
+And it is simply unlike anywhere else.

-It’s like going to another country; a thrilling and vibrant cultural meltingpot and inspirational Brigadoon that appears every year or so.
-Coming to Glastonbury involves a fair amount of travel, and probably a queue to get in but, when you get past these impediments, you enter a huge tented city, a mini-state under canvas.
+It’s like going to another country; a thrilling and vibrant cultural melting-pot and inspirational Brigadoon that appears every year or so.
+Coming to Glastonbury involves a bit of travel, and probably a queue to get in but, when you get past these impediments, you enter a huge tented city, a mini-state under canvas.
 British law still applies, but the rules of society are a bit different, a little bit freer.
 Everyone is here to have a wild time in their own way.

 Glasto2013_Weds-0666_zps0763d977